 Supplemental Instruction (SI) is a series of weekly study sessions designed with you in mind!
-The CAE partners with faculty to provide these sessions which are FREE, voluntary, and facilitated by a trained SI leader.
-Our goal is to get students working together to develop organization tools and strategies to master course content and to prepare for quizzes and exams.
+The CAE partners with faculty to provide these sessions which are free, voluntary, and facilitated by a trained peer SI leader.
+Our goal is to get students working together to develop organizational tools and strategies to master course content and to prepare for quizzes and exams.
 The planned sessions will combine how to learn with what to learn.

 Information for Students

 SI only works if you attend SI the right way!
 Here are some tips that will make your attendance at SI most effective: